 Setting the OpenAI API Key as an Environment Variable

 In this recipe, we will show you how to set up your OpenAI API key as an environment variable.
-This is an essential step, as it allows you to use the API key in your Python code without hardcoding it, which is a best practice for security purposes.
+This is an essential step, as it allows you to use the API key in your Python code without hardcoding it, which is best practice for security purposes.

 Getting Ready

-Ensure that you have already obtained your OpenAI API key by signing up for an account and accessing the API key section, as outlined in Recipe 1.2.
+Ensure that you have already obtained your OpenAI API key by signing up for an account and accessing the API key section, as outlined in the recipe Creating an API Key and Interacting with OpenAI.

 How to do it…

+This example will demonstrate how to set up your OpenAI API key as an environment variable for secure access in your Python code.
+Let's dive into the steps to achieve this:

 Set up the API key as an environment variable on your operating system.